PRIVEE: Privacy-Preserving Vertical Federated Learning Against Feature Inference Attacks: Results Analyses

-Tables~\ref{tab:grna50}, \ref{tab:grna75}, and \ref{tab:grna25} show the effect of the Generative Regression Network (GRN) attack across various datasets and baseline defenses.
-In all five datasets, the \textit{No Defense} setting yields very low reconstruction error, confirming that the GRN attack can nearly perfectly recover passive-party data when raw confidence scores are exposed.

-Adding standard differential privacy (DP) noise to softmax outputs significantly increases the MSE.
-For example, DP($\varepsilon = 0.5$) roughly doubles or triples the reconstruction error compared to DP($\varepsilon = 0.7$), though the MSE often remains below 1 for complex datasets like CIFAR100.

-In contrast, \texttt{PRIVEE‐DP} drives the MSE into the tens for simpler datasets (e.g., MNIST) and into the single digits for more complex data, showing substantially stronger protection than standard DP.
-The enhanced variant, \texttt{PRIVEE‐DP++}, occasionally increases protection further, for instance, on CIFAR100, where the MSE rises from 0.147 to 2.95.
+\paragraph{\bf GRN Attack.} Tables \ref{tab:grna25} and \ref{tab:grna50} show the effect of the GRN attack across datasets and baseline defenses at 25\% and 50\% attack strength (Appendix~C reports the 75\%-strength results; the pattern is broadly consistent, with above results).
+Across all datasets, the \textit{No Defense} setting yields very low reconstruction error, confirming that the GRN attack can nearly perfectly recover passive-party data from raw confidence scores.
+Adding standard differential privacy (DP) noise increases the MSE.
+For example, DP($\varepsilon = 0.5$) roughly doubles or triples the reconstruction error compared to DP($\varepsilon = 0.7$).
+In contrast, \texttt{PRIVEE-U} increases the MSE to the tens for simpler datasets (e.g., MNIST) and the single digits for most other datasets, substantially outperforming standard DP.

+With $K=100$ classes, the $K$ equal-width sub-intervals from which \texttt{PRIVEE-U}'s shared perturbation scale $\sigma$ draws (Algorithm~\ref{alg:PRIVEE-U}) are an order of magnitude narrower than for the lower-class-count datasets, leaving less room to perturb any single class. \texttt{PRIVEE-U+}'s per-class scales $\sigma_j$ are not subject to this constraint and remain the strongest defense for CIFAR-100 across all three attack strengths (Tables~\ref{tab:grna25}--\ref{tab:grna50}, Appendix~C), making it the recommended variant for large-$K$ deployments.